Usage

 Default value for bond-slave-src-mac-type is local.
 Some

-switches may complain when using one of the two other possi-
+switches may complain when using one of the two other possible

-MAC or because the MAC address is flapping from one port to
+because the MAC address is flapping from one port to another).

-another).
-Using local might lead to a duplicate MAC address
+Using local might lead to a duplicate MAC address on the net-

 configure system max-neighbors neighbors

-protocol) on an interface.
+tocol) on an interface.
 This is a global value.
-The de-
+The default is

 The destination MAC address used to send LLDPDU allows an